gpestana/p2psec/research/measuring_anonymity.md

 ## Towards measuring anonymity
 **Claudia Diaz, Stefaan Seys, Joris Claessens, and Bart Preneel**

-**what**: information theoretical model to quantify anonymity of network communications, based on how much information adversaries get about users. the model is applied to existent systems. the focus of the paper is to consider anonymity in mixes.
+**what**: information theoretical model to quantify anonymity of network communications, based on how much information adversaries get about users and the on the probability an adversary assigns to users of the system's anonymity set. the model is applied to existent systems. the focus of the paper is to consider anonymity in mixes.

 **results**: